4chan terminology

 Implies a contradiction in the target post by listing words, as if they form an oxymoron.
 Perhaps easier explain with an example:

-What gacha games are you playing right now?
+What gachagacha games are you playing right now?

 is replied by